-Professors Walker and Rudesill will work closely with each student to secure an externship for the summer program.
+Professor Walker will work closely with each student to secure an externship for the summer program.
 The externship will be for at least 20 hours per week for at least seven weeks.
 Each intern will have a supervisor where they work, and the supervisor will be required to commit that at least 80 percent of the intern’s time will be substantive work.

 How to apply for Externships

-Getting a good externship is a joint effort of the student and the professors.
+Getting a good externship is a joint effort of the student and Professor Walker.
 In light of the experiences in previous summers and the professsor’s recent work in the Washington, the program has a good head start on a number of employers who will be willing to consider applicants from The Ohio State University Moritz College of Law.

-The professors will work hard in concert with students to place students, and are highly confident everyone will be placed in a substantive and interesting internship.
-Students may or may not get their first choice, and the internship may be lined up anytime between December and April, but again the professors are confident that all program participants can and will be placed well.
+Professor Walker will work hard in concert with students to place students, and are highly confident everyone will be placed in a substantive and interesting internship.
+Students may or may not get their first choice, and the internship may be lined up anytime between December and April, but again the we are confident that all program participants can and will be placed well.

 Will the externship be paid?

 The basic approach for the program is that students receive academic credit, not a salary, for the summer.
 The unpaid nature of most externships makes it much easier for students to get interesting, substantive positions for the summer.

 Students in the externship class receive three credits for a mix of academic work (a class presentation and paper) and externship work.
 As permitted by accreditation standards, the number of hours of class meeting for this three credit course is much lower due to the externship hours worked.
 In a few cases, students get paid internships and often then do an independent study paper for credit.
 In conformance with American Bar Association standards, students can receive up to $100 per week from their employer, considered a reimbursement for expenses, without that being considered as paid work.
 In compliance with ABA rules, students also are permitted to receive funding from other sources, such as for public interest fellowships, while receiving credit.

 What if I find a job on my own in D.C.?